 - Gracefully let go of anything that no longer serves you.
-By serving you I mean that we should strive to have a life where everything (people, possessions, jobs etc) in it brings you joy, makes you feel at peace and unburdened.
+By serving you I mean that we should strive to have a life where you have a deep joy and peace about where you’re at despite what is going on around you.
 This doesn’t happen without an intentional effort and, sometimes, very hard decisions about who and what you allow into your life and space.
-Making difficult choices isn’t fun for anyone, but I believe it’s often indicative of being brave enough to choose your highest good for yourself (which we always know deep down inside) and that’s how we steer our lives’ path.
+Making difficult choices, I believe, is often indicative of being brave enough to choose your highest good for yourself (which we always know deep down inside) and that’s how we steer our lives’ path.

 - Motivation is short-lived, be deliberate.
 I don’t know if I’m the exception for once thinking that there are certain things that don’t require real will power to do, like you just love going to the gym or doing your job so much and you’re motivated all the time.
 LIES.
 If you’re going to sit around waiting for motivation and passion to come by before doing what you need to do you’ll be waiting a long while boo.
 Being disciplined and intentional is what gets sh*t done.

-So about this outfit… this skirt is an oldie, I found it on sale in Mr Price a year ago (you’re going to hear this phrase a lot on here).
+So about this outfit… this skirt is an oldie, I found it on sale in Mr Price a year ago.
 I love that it’s gold because you can tone it down and pair it with sneakers like I’m doing here or dress it up with a pair of heels for a night out.
-And then my white Converse sneakers, BEST thing in my closet right now.
+And then my white Converse sneakers, these are the BEST thing I own right now.
 I’m getting a loooot of wear out of these, I have to stop myself sometimes.
-Yeah, happy birthday to me!!!!
+So yeah, happy birthday to me!!!!

 P.S.
 Please excuse the blur in some of the pictures, we’re still trying to get the hang of this.